When a hotel procurement partner really adds value

 It was commissioned by the first Viscount Melville who was looking to create a building specifically for ‘entertaining guests on a grand scale’.
 With a spacious pillared entrance hall, elegant staircase and fine reception rooms, it has become a real landmark building in the area.
 Today, Melville Castle continues to meet the original brief for entertaining guests, as it is now a unique, family-run hotel, restaurant and event venue, which offers charming accommodation and enchanting surroundings for weddings and corporate events.

-In late 2013, Melville Castle was at the time operating solely as an event venue.
-A decision was made by the owners to expand its operations to become a fully operating hotel, restaurant and venue.
+In late 2013, Melville Castle was operating solely as an event venue.
+The owners decided to expand its operations to become a fully operating hotel, restaurant and venue.
 With this in mind, Lorenzo Menghini, a director of Hospitality Asset Management, was appointed to oversee the transformation and manage the subsequent operations once completed.

 “I have many, many years’ experience in managing hotels, and more recently my focus has been on overseeing ‘turnaround’ projects with private owners and asset management companies.
 I was appointed by Melville Castle to manage the shift from it being just a venue, to an all-encompassing 32-bedroom hotel, with a restaurant, two bar areas in addition to retaining and expanding the weddings, corporate events and private parties business.
 It was an exciting project and so I quickly got to work laying the foundations for making this a success.”